NtandoJunior/Calculator/README.md

 # Calculator

 A simple, functional calculator built with HTML, CSS, and JavaScript.
-This project demonstrates how to create a basic calculator web app that performs standard arithmetic operations.
+This project demonstrates a basic calculator web app that performs standard arithmetic operations.

 ## Features